taylorhixson/WF/README.md

 ## Integrating with a website
 The simplest way to embed the Leaflet map into a website is with an iframe.
 This may or may not be possible depending on the content management system being used.
 If you do not have a website, try creating a [Jekyll blog](https://jekyllrb.com/) that integrates with Github Pages. **Note**: This has not been tested by the tutorial author, but there is a [good Jekyll tutorial](https://devblast.com/b/create-a-static-websiteblog-with-jekyll-and-github-pages).

 As of May 2019, iframe html tags `<iframe>` do not seem to be compatible with the most recent version of free, personal instances of WordPress.
-The best reason I could find was "due to security reasons"
+The best reason I could find was "due to security reasons."

 Iframe html tags (e.g., `<iframe src=" ">`) may work with other content management systems and some older versions and instances of WordPress.